 The PyPHS package run on Python 2.7 and Python 3.5 or newer (3.4 is no longer tested), with the following packages installed:

-Additionally, theano is used if it can be found on the system, for faster numerical evaluation of symbolic expressions.
+Additionally, theano is used if installed (for faster numerical evaluation of symbolic expressions).

 Install from package